Are RF Facial Tightening Tools: No-Go for Thin Faces? let’s discuss it.

 The challenge?
 When the swelling goes down, your face could seem thinner — and you might mistake that for fat reduction.

-Now, actual fat atrophy?
-That takes longer to show.
-If you start seeing hollowing or volume loss over a few weeks, especially in places like the cheeks or temples, that’s when we need to pause and reassess the settings or frequency of your face tightening equipment.
+Especially in places like the cheeks or temples, that’s when we need to pause and reassess the settings or frequency of your face tightening equipment.

 Simple Ways to Keep Track (So You Don’t Have to Guess)